go-delve/delve/Documentation/usage/dlv_dap.md

 While --continue is not supported, stopOnEntry launch/attach attribute can be used to control if execution is resumed at the start of the debug session.

+The --client-addr flag is a special flag that makes the server initiate a debug session by dialing in to the host:port where a DAP client is waiting.
+This server process will exit when the debug session ends.

 ```
 dlv dap [flags]
 ```